UoB-HPC/benchmarks/README.md

     ./fetch.sh

     # If this script is present, use it to build the benchmark for the target platform.
+    # On horizon (SKL-20), where dedicated script is not present, use the swan one (SKL-28).
     ./build-<cpu>-<system>.sh

     # This script should always be present, and actually runs the benchmark.